 Do You Need A Euro Nymphing Line?

-However, there are some Euro Nymphing methods or variations that require the line to be out of the rod guides, and therefore using a specially made Euro Nymphing fly line will make these Euro nymphing methods easier, and for these methods, many anglers prefer a Euro Nymphing line over a regular fly line.
+However, there are some Nymphing methods or variations that require the line to be out of the rod guides, and therefore using a specially made Euro fly line will make these Euro methods easier, and for these methods, many anglers prefer a Euro Nymph line over a regular fly line.

-Some anglers prefer a Euro Nymphing line over a regular fly line for a couple of reasons.
+Some anglers prefer a Euro Nymph line over a regular fly line for a couple of reasons.